19946-Dresden-St/projet_outil_versionning/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Feel free to add any other information about the issue.